Antidepressants

 • Dry mouth, dizziness, insomnia or drowsiness

-• Sexual dysfunction (such as decreased libido, erectile difficulties)
+• Sexual dysfunction (such as decreased libido, erectile difficulty)

 Severe side effects require immediate medical attention: agitation, hallucinations, suicidal tendencies (especially early in treatment), abnormal blood pressure or arrhythmias.
-Some medications may cause electrolyte imbalances, requiring regular serum sodium monitoring.
+Some drugs may cause electrolyte imbalances, requiring regular serum sodium monitoring.

 Precautions and Contraindications

-Contraindications include allergies to drug components, acute keratitis (certain medications), uncontrolled epilepsy, or severe cardiac conditions.
+Contraindications include allergies to drug components, acute keratitis (for certain drugs), uncontrolled epilepsy, or severe cardiac disease.
 Pregnant or breastfeeding women should evaluate the risks to the fetus or infant.
 Close monitoring is necessary for adolescents with suicidal thoughts.

-Before use, inform your doctor of all medical history, such as liver or kidney dysfunction, cardiovascular diseases, or history of seizures.
-During treatment, avoid alcohol and other central nervous system-affecting drugs.
+Before using these drugs, inform your doctor of any medical history, such as liver or kidney dysfunction, cardiovascular diseases, or history of seizures.
+During treatment, avoid alcohol and other central nervous system-affecting medications.

 Interactions with Other Treatments